Values and Types

 Here is an example of polymorphism, or universal quantification over types:

-Specific types are always uppercase, but a variable ranging over types like a
+Specific types are always uppercase, but a variable ranging over types like a and b above are always lowercase.

 Note